 In most cases, colocation data centers give customers the tools to manage and oversee their infrastructure that are far beyond anything they could afford to put in place in their own private facility.
 From business intelligence software that gives unparalleled visibility into the actual usage patterns of their network to robust asset tracking and 24x7x365 remote hands support, colocation allows small to medium-sized companies the resources to compete directly with their bigger, more resourceful competitors.

 Cloud computing is one of the most consequential next-generation data center trends affecting businesses today.
-When cloud services first became available, many companies jumped in with both feet, lifting and shifting or re-architecting their infrastructure to migrate the whole of their network into the cloud.
+When cloud services first became available, many companies jumped in with both feet, lifting and shifting or re-architecting their legacy systems to migrate the whole of their network into the cloud.
 While this worked out well for some of them, other companies found that the security concerns and unexpected expenses of operating in a purely public cloud environment didn’t make sense for their business.
 Some companies opted to leave the cloud altogether, transitioning instead into a colocation solution or taking advantage of a data center’s software-defined infrastructure to build a private cloud in virtualized servers.

 But some companies still need the services of the public cloud.
 Responding to that need, data centers have developed hybrid cloud architecture and multi-cloud solutions that allow companies to take advantage of the power of public cloud computing while still enjoying the security and control of a private network.
 Hybrid cloud architecture stores sensitive and valuable data in a private network while also establishing connections to a public cloud service.
 This architecture allows companies to protect and control their data while still using it in a public cloud environment.
 Since the data resides in the private network and only travels into the public cloud under heavy encryption, hybrid clouds provide a peace of mind that simply doesn’t exist in a purely public cloud.
 Multi-cloud deployments work in a similar fashion, but incorporate multiple public cloud services, either through a single vendor or best-of-breed strategy.